defold/doc/docs/en/manuals/webview.md

 https://github.com/defold/extension-webview/archive/master.zip
 ```

-Documentation of the API is available on this address: https://defold.github.io/extension-webview/
+Documentation of the API is available on [extension GitHub page](https://defold.github.io/extension-webview/).

-In this manual we will first go through some basic information how to create and show a webview.
-Later on we will explore more functionality by implementing a simple player feedback window.

 ## Opening a WebView
 Opening a webview is a simple call to `webview.create`, which will return an identification number